0uO/Dual-learning/README.md

 - 300000 pairs sentences seen as monolingual corpus.
 - 20000 pairs sentences as valid dataset.

-Then train a pair of initial models.
+Then train a pair of initial models with 80000 pairs sentences for 35 epochs.

 ##### DUAL LEARNING